celsom3/celsomireles.com/source/_posts/Five-Dollars-An-Apple.md

 ![Apple, http://maxpixel.freegreatpicture.com/Green-Fruit-Nature-Tree-Garden-Season-Apples-1214797](/images/Green-Fruit-Nature-Tree-Garden-Season-Apples-1214797.jpg)

-She slams around aimlessly trying to stop the alarm, but the fact that it's 3rd snooze and now 7:45 won't change.
+She slams around aimlessly trying to stop the alarm, but the fact that it's the 3rd snooze and now 7:45 won't change.
 She's late for work.

 > Damn it Ashley!
 You can't be late today.